 εDNA = 0.2 μM-1 (for 20-nt single-stranded DNA), εCy5 = 0.25 μM-1, and εCy3B = 0.13 μM-1

 NOTE: [DNA] is the concentration of total probes within the solution.
 The concentration of individual probes is about 24x lower.
 The concentration of total probes will be used as “probe concentrations” from this point.
-If the ratio between [DNA] and [dye] is 1, the following HPLC step may be skipped23, and the sample should be diluted in TE buffer (10mM Tris-HCl pH 8.0 with 1mM EDTA) to final 4-5 µM for storage.
+If the ratio between [DNA] and [dye] is 1, the following HPLC step may be skipped23, and the sample should be diluted to final 4-5 µM in TE buffer.

 (Recommended) Purify the labeled probes from unlabeled probes and free dyes by using HPLC.